-I am sure you are familiar with the golden question; the question to end all questions in a hierarchy of wagies among a new social setting.
+I am sure you are familiar with the golden question: The question to end all questions in a hierarchy of wagies in a new social setting.
 The question that is simultaneously used to posture others while gauging whether you have the upper hand in the relationship.
 You know the one…

 “How much do you make per hour?”

-Not only is it immoral; It’s wrong.
-It’s wrong and immoral.
-Yet wagies still have the gall to ask; then get butthurt when the answer doesn’t leave them feeling superior.
-As an example, an old friend from middle school saw me in a grocery store selecting from a variety of premium chocolate milk brands.
-That’s when he decided to walk up to me and start some small talk.
-Eventually we got to the question and that’s when I employed the golden posture.
+Not only is it immoral, but it’s wrong: It’s wrong and immoral.
+Yet wagies still have the gall to ask, then get butthurt when the answer doesn’t leave them feeling superior.
+An old friend from middle school saw me in a grocery store selecting from various premium chocolate milk brands.
+He decided to walk up to me and start some small talk.
+Eventually, we got to the question, and that’s when I employed the golden posture.

 You like that?
 Being called a fucking chud?
 Anyways.

 In utter disbelief, the old friend continued to ask the same question over and over again — out of envy — before he realized that I was physically incapable of answering the question in his $/h format: Stating the amount you earn per hour is only applicable to people who earn a wage.
 While this may be obvious to some, I’m sure it has opened the door to a number of wagies who forget that thinking is allowed outside of your workplace.